anuragShingare30/NextJs_Guide/Nextjs.md

 - We Know that we cannot use react hooks inside server components.
 Hence, we will declare 'use client' directive at top.
 - With the help of 'useMutation' we can use  server-side logic or components.

+**Note :** Use invalidateQueries to load the data quickly and to improve the UX.

 ### SEARCH FUNCTIONALITY(READING) USING REACT QUERY